hanssenstijn/backendSQLiteNode.js/README.md

 [Download SqLite](https://www.sqlite.org/index.html)

 ## APIs
-For this project we used `Swagger` to describe and document RESTful APIs.
+ `Swagger` is used to describe and document RESTful APIs.

 > Swagger documentation is listening at http://localhost:4000/api-docs